 While top-down processes involve starting with a broad overview and then narrowing down to the specifics, bottom-up processes begin with the specifics and then build up to a broader understanding.

-The following examples demonstrate the continuous interaction between top-down and bottom-up processes, emphasizing how our expectations, knowledge, and experience shape the way we perceive the world through our sensory systems.
+The following examples demonstrate the continuous interaction between top-down and bottom-up processes, emphasising how our expectations, knowledge, and experience shape the way we perceive the world through our sensory systems.

 1. Language Comprehension: